Promise Grant - Subvencion de PromesaCurrently accepting grant applications through November 15, 2021 >

 Applying for a Grant

-Applications for Promise Grants are available starting October 1 of each year.
+Applications for Promise Grants are available on or around October 1 of each year.
 Applications are due by mid-November.
 Grant applications must be submitted online.
 Grant decisions are generally made within one month of the application deadline and applicants will be notified electronically or by phone.

 Past Promise Fund Grants Awarded